jc21/dnsrouter/README.md

 You may choose to run in verbose mode by specifying `-v` this will output each incoming DNS request and the determined forwarding DNS server.

+### Additional Notes

+1. DNS Answers are cached for 30 seconds in memory, regardless of upstream TTL
+2. Regex's are prefixed with `^` and appended with `$` so there is no need to add them
+3. Performance on a desktop used heavily appears to be great.
+Has not been tested for an entire office.